SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

    CREATE TABLE users (
       id BIGINT IDENTITY(0,1) NOT NULL , -- Start with 0, increment by 1
-      name text NOT NULL,
+      name VARCHAR(30) NOT NULL,
-      country text DEFAULT 'Unknown' NOT NULL
+      country VARCHAR(30) DEFAULT 'Unknown' NOT NULL );
-   );

 .. note::